ConfederacyOfGaia/Gaia/players-guide.md

 ### Human

 Humans are the dominant race in the Zephyrlands.
-Their appearances differ greatly depending on their nation of origin and culture.
+Their appearances vary depending on their nation of origin and culture.

 ***Ability Score Increase.*** All humans gain the standard +2, +1, +1 ASIs.
 Each subrace has directives as to where some of these ASIs must go.